 Criticisms of the Swiss model Champions League

-The proposed revamps have received widespread criticism from the football community.
+The revamps have received widespread criticism from the football community.

 A major criticism concerns the allocation of up to three places based upon historical performance, with some considering this the antithesis of the fundamental sporting merit principle which has underpinned qualification for European tournaments since their introduction in the 1950s.
 However, it is important to note that the number of places open to sporting merit qualification remains at 32, and it is only the additional places that are to be used as insurance policies for the established Europe elite clubs.

 Only on the rare occasions that three European heavyweights are drawn in the same group — such as Barcelona, Tottenham and Inter in Group B of the 2018/2019 competition – is serious jeopardy introduced to Champions League games before February.
-A case in point is the relatively tame matchups between Barcelona and Juventus in this season’s competition.
+A case in point is the relatively tame matchups between Barcelona and Juventus in the 2020-21 competition.

 Another criticism of the reforms is around the impact they will have on the domestic game.
 Crystal Palace chairman Steve Parish has been vocal in this regard, stressing that the likely removal of League Cup that will be required to free up calendar would have determinantal impact on finances lower down the domestic game due to the contribution the League Cup makes to the EFL’s broadcast revenues.

 A final, and arguably the strongest criticism of the reforms, is the complexity of the new group stage.
 Under the current system, Champions League group stages have a fundamental logic; teams play three opponents home and away, with the top three going through.
 If you get 10 points, a club would be unlucky to not qualify for the round of 16.
 However, under the new system clear, home and away ties are lost and European fixtures become a random laundry list of clubs with a likely loss of clarity around what is required to qualify to the knock-out stage.